Channel Estimation for FAS-assisted Multiuser mmWave Systems: System Model

 \section{System Model}

-We consider a narrow-band mmWave uplink system where $U$ users simultaneously communicate with the BS.
-The BS is equipped with an $M$-antenna ULA with antenna spacing $d = \frac{\lambda}{2}$, where $\lambda$ is the carrier wavelength.
-Each user is equipped with a linear FAS of size $W \lambda$ and the fluid antenna's positions can be instantly switched to one of the $N$ evenly distributed preset ports.
-Here, $W$ can be seen as the normalized size of the FAS.
-Let $n_u$ denote the port (or position) used by user $u$ for uplink transmission.
-Assume that user~$u$ transmits at port $n_u$.
-Then, the received signal at the BS is given by
+As shown in Fig.~\ref{channel_model}, we consider a narrow-band mmWave uplink system where $U$ users simultaneously communicate with the BS.
+Each user is equipped with a linear FAS of size $W \lambda$ and the fluid antenna can be instantly switched to one of the $N$ evenly distributed ports.
+The BS is equipped with an $M$-antenna ULA with antenna spacing $d = \frac{\lambda}{2}$, where $\lambda$ is the carrier wavelength.\footnote{The proposed channel estimation method can be generalized to the case where the BS also applies FAS.
+In this case, the antenna at the BS also has to be switched among different ports to collect pilot signals at different positions.} Let $n_u$ denote the port used by user $u$ for uplink transmission.
+Then the received signal at the BS is